SrinathKadudas/blinkit-analysis/README.md

 ### Observations and Insights
 - Tier 3 cites contributed to highest sales for blinkIT revenue
-- Major items sold were fruits and vegetables from all the regions
+- Major items sold were snack, fruits and vegetables from all the regions
 - sea food is the least sold item in BlinkIT.
 - It is recommeded to establish mulitple super market types in tier 1 and tier 2 cites to increase sales